Bahrain court eases sentences for medics in uprising

 “The truth from today is that medics are to be jailed for treating the injured and for telling the world about the regime’s crackdown,” said Brian Dooley of U.S.-based Human Rights First.

-U.S.-based Physicians for Human Rights said all defendants should have been acquitted because of torture last year.
+U.S.-based Physicians for Human Rights said all defendants should have been acquitted because of the use of torture to extract confessions.

-Widespread and excessive force, including confessions under torture, was detailed in a commission led by Cherif Bassiouni, a respected United Nations human rights lawyer, which published its findings and recommended measures to stop them.
+Widespread and excessive force, including forced confessions under torture, was detailed in a commission led by Sherif Bassiouni, a respected United Nations Human Rights lawyer, which published its findings and recommended measures to stop them.

-The Bahrain government says it has taken steps to address the brutality of security forces by dismissing those responsible and introducing cameras at police stations to monitor abuses.
+The Bahrain government says it has taken steps to address the brutality of security forces in dealing with protesters by dismissing those responsible and introducing cameras at police stations to monitor abuses.

-But little progress has been made in addressing the grievances that led to the protests.
-Attempts at reconciliation have faltered as hardliners in both camps rule out concessions.
+Bahrain’s Western allies are concerned about the lack of political progress in addressing the grievances that led to the protests in the first place.
+Renewed attempts at reconciliation have faltered as hardliners on both camps ruled out concessions.